mixelpixel/ngrok_and_http-server/README.md

         http://192.168.88.236:8080
       Hit CTRL-C to stop the server
   ```
-26. Make note of the port number, and in another console, feed the port number to ngrok's http method:
+26. Make note of the port number.
+In another console, feed the port number to ngrok's http method:
   ```console
   $ ngrok http 8080
   ```